jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Imputation credits
 (2) A credit is an imputation credit if it is an amount— (a) set out in any of sections OA 7, OB 4 to OB 29, and OP 7 to OP 27:
-  (b) described in a row of table O1: imputation credits or table O19: imputation credits of consolidated imputation groups.
+  (b) described in a row of table O1: imputation credits or table O19: imputation credits of consolidated imputation groups:
+  (c) credited under section OZ 18 (Credit-back of PCA balance).
 FDP credits
 (3) A credit is an FDP credit if it is an amount—
   (a) set out in any of sections OA 7, OC 6 to OC 12, and OP 56 to OP 63: